Technical Information: Society:

 Further Information: Access to green and blue space indicator information is available on the National Performance Framework website.

-Please note that figures for 2020 were published 28/1/22 and are available on the National Performance Framework website.
-However due to a change in how the data was collected because of Covid-19 restrictions, they are not comparable with the figures for earlier years and so they are not included in the table.
+Please note that figures for 2020 were published 28/1/22 and figures for 2021 were published 25/4/23.
+The figures are available on the National Performance Framework where there are separate pages for the 2020 update and the 2021 update.
+However due to a change in how the data was collected because of Covid-19 restrictions, figures for 2020 and 2021 are not comparable with the figures for 2022, 2019 and earlier years and so they are not included in the table.
 Details on the reasons for the incomparability are available on the Scottish Household Survey website.

 Active travel